-Doctor of Philosophy Plan of Study: An initial Plan of Study should be developed with coordination with the HRMT graduate liaison during the first semester of enrollment.
-After the student has chosen his/her major professor, a complete Plan of Study should be prepared by the student and his/her major professor and the advisory committee, and filed with the Graduate School by the end of the third semester of enrollment.
+Doctor of Philosophy Plan of Study: An initial Plan of Study should be developed with coordination with the HRMT graduate programs officer during the first semester of enrollment.

+After the student has chosen his/her major professor, a complete Plan of Study should be prepared by the student and his/her major professor and the advisory committee, and filed with the Graduate School by at least one term prior to the term in which the student plans to graduate.